elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-influence-academic-performance-and-how-can-setting-academic-goals-improve-it.md

 url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-setting-academic-goals-improve-it
 score: -1.0
 related_article1:
-    id: 160576
+    id: 160046
-    title: How can setting reading goals improve a student's understanding of the material?
+    title: >-
+        What are the key components of effective time management, and how do they contribute to success?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-improve-a-students-understanding-of-the-material
+    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-time-management-and-how-do-they-contribute-to-success
 related_article2:
     id: 159984
+    title: >-
-    title: What principles should be considered in curriculum design to align with learning outcomes and incorporate diverse perspectives?
+        What principles should be considered in curriculum design to align with learning outcomes and incorporate diverse perspectives?
     subject: Education Studies
     url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives
 related_article3:
-    id: 160155
+    id: 160341
+    title: >-
-    title: How can understanding cognitive processes like memory and attention improve learning outcomes?
+        How can understanding different learning styles improve study techniques and academic performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-cognitive-processes-like-memory-and-attention-improve-learning-outcomes
+    url: /learn/education-studies/questions/how-can-understanding-different-learning-styles-improve-study-techniques-and-academic-performance
 related_article4:
-    id: 160141
+    id: 160004
-    title: How can study groups be effectively organized to achieve group goals?
+    title: >-
+        What are some effective note-making techniques, and how do they help in organizing information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/what-are-some-effective-notemaking-techniques-and-how-do-they-help-in-organizing-information
 related_article5:
-    id: 160058
+    id: 160140
+    title: >-
-    title: What are the benefits of study groups, and how do they contribute to collaborative learning?
+        What are the benefits of participating in study groups, and how can they enhance learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
 ---

 &nbsp;